imanneelmaachi/Parkinson-disease-detection-and-severity-prediction-from-gait/README.md

                 ├──  weights.hdf5 : weights of the model
                 ├──  res_seg.csv: results of accuracy, sensitivity and specificity by segments.
                 ├──  res_pat.csv: results of accuracy, sensitivity and specificity by patients.
-                ├──  training_i.csv: training loss and accuracy for each fold.
-For 10-fold cross-validation, 10 files ( from training0.csv to training9.csv) should be generated.
+                ├──  training_i.csv: training loss and accuracy for each fold i .
+For 10-fold cross-validation, 10 files.
                 ├──  model.json: Model architecture (keras)
                 ├──  gt.csv: and pred.csv  ( for severity prediction) ground truth level and prediction level for each patient.
-                ├──
+                ├──  confusion_matrix.csv : Confusion matrix for severity prediction